oxidized-playground/hello-world/readme.md

 ## delete WSL

 While it's really easy to install WSL, uninstalling is not so easy unfortunately.
-And the Alten environment makes it impossible even.

 What you need to do is navigate to windows settings -> System -> Optional features -> more windows features (you need admin rights from here).
 And then deactivate WSL there.